Dana Trabulsy

 Dana Trabulsy (born March 31, 1964) is an American politician serving as a member of the Florida House of Representatives from the 84th district.
 She assumed office on November 3, 2020.
 She lives in Fort Pierce, Florida.
+She is a Republican.

 Trabulsy's office is located in the Leroy C. Floyd Administrative Services Building at the Massey campus of Indian River State College in Fort Pierce.